List of heresies in the Catholic Church: Early Christianity

 Traditionally, orthodoxy and heresy have been viewed in relation to the "orthodoxy" as an authentic lineage of tradition.
 Other forms of Christianity were viewed as deviant streams of thought and therefore "heterodox", or heretical.
 This view was dominant until the publication of Walter Bauer's Rechtgläubigkeit und Ketzerei im ältesten Christentum ("Orthodoxy and heresy in ancient Christianity") in 1934.
-Bauer endeavored to rethink early Christianity historically, independent from the views of the church.
+Bauer endeavoured to rethink early Christianity historically, independent from the views of the church.
 He argued that originally unity was based on a common relationship with the same Lord rather than on formally defined doctrines and that a wide variety of views was tolerated.
 With time, some of these views were seen as inadequate.
 He went on to attribute the definition of "orthodoxy" to the increasing power and influence of the Church of Rome.
 In 1959, Henry Chadwick argued that all Christian communities were linked by the foundational events which occurred in Jerusalem and continued to be of defining importance in the forging of doctrinal orthodoxy.
-McGrath comments that historically Chadwick's account appears to be much the more plausible.
+McGrath comments that historically Chadwick's account appears to be much more plausible.

 For convenience the heresies which arose in this period have been divided into three groups: Trinitarian/Christological; Gnostic; and other heresies.

 Trinitarian/Christological heresies

 The term Christology has two meanings in theology: it can be used in the narrow sense of the question as to how the divine and human are related in the person of Jesus Christ, or alternatively of the overall study of his life and work.
 Here it is used in the restricted, narrow sense.

 The orthodox teaching concerning the Trinity, as finally developed and formally agreed at Constantinople in 381, is that God the Father, God the Son, and the Holy Spirit were all strictly one being in three hypostases, misleadingly translated as "persons".
-The christological question then arose as to how Jesus Christ could be both divine and human.
-This was formally resolved after much debate by the Ecumenical Councils of 431, 451 and 680 (Ephesus, Chalcedon & Constantinople III).
+The Christological question then arose as to how Jesus Christ could be both divine and human.
+This was formally resolved after much debate by the Ecumenical Councils of 431, 451 and 680 (Ephesus, Chalcedon and Constantinople III).